dariogod/emotion-learning/README.md

 4. Investigate whether specific emotional dimensions (fear, joy, etc.) have different impacts
 5. Test with different base models beyond BERT
 6. Implement the prompt-based approach mentioned in the paper (adding emotion tags to input text)
+7. Explore combinations of emotion dimensions for more nuanced weighting strategies

 ## License